mariolatiffathy/krabssy-daemon/DAEMON_API_DOCUMENATION.md

       Type: string

-  - fabitimage_id: The ID of the FabitImage that is stored in the daemon database.
+  - krabssyimage_id: The ID of the KrabssyImage that is stored in the daemon database.

       Example: 123